Proper intimate hygiene requires different habits and it’s important because your intimate area is delicate and can be prone to infection.

 According to health experts, including those at the American College of Obstetricians and Gynecologists (ACOG) and the Society of Obstetricians and Gynecologists of Canada (SOGC), you should avoid douching.
 Having some vaginal odor is normal.
 However, if you notice a very strong odor, it could be a sign of infection.
 The acidity of the vagina will naturally control bacteria, and simply washing the vagina with warm water and mild soap is enough to keep clean.

-Maintaining a balanced vaginal ecosystem is essential to prevent recurring infections.
-You can use GYNALAC, even if you do not have a current infection, to maintain a healthy balance.
-Simply apply one dose (3 mL) of GYNALAC daily for 3 consecutive days at the end of your menstrual cycle for a minimum of 6 months.
+Maintaining a balanced vaginal ecosystem is essential to prevent recurring vaginal odors.
+You can use GYNALAC, even if you do not currently have vaginal odor but want to prevent it, to maintain a healthy balance.
+Simply apply one dose (3 mL) of GYNALAC daily for 3 consecutive days at the end of your menstrual cycle or after any other possible trigger which may alter your vaginal flora.

 Until now, whenever the vaginal area hasn’t felt quite right, there was very little that could be done – except just carry on.
 GYNALAC can help change this.

-GYNALAC is a double-acting vaginal gel, which contains a unique formulation of both lactic acid and sodium hyaluronate, and is clinically proven to regulate and maintain the natural pH balance of the vagina while providing a moisturizing effect that promotes wound healing.
-Read more...
+GYNALAC is a double-acting vaginal gel, which contains a unique formulation of both lactic acid and sodium hyaluronate and is clinically proven to regulate and maintain the natural pH of the vagina.

 Types of Vaginal Odor: Click to learn more about the different types of vaginal odor.